anonymoussc/anonymoussc.github.io/_posts/2016-03-24-json-response-pagination.markdown

 summary: Splitting up data into multiple HTTP requests, for limiting HTTP Response size.
 ---

-Require laravel >= v5.1.

 ### Pagination, what for ?
 Splitting up data into multiple HTTP requests, for limiting HTTP Response size.

 ### The reason ?

 1. Downloading more takes longer.
-2. Trying to return big data of 1000,000 into infinity records in one go might takes longer into eternity.
+2. Trying to return big data of 1000,000 into infinity records and beyond in one go might takes longer than eternity.
-3. "Presentation logic iterating over 1000,000 into infinity records is fun" - Nobody, ever.
+3. "Presentation logic iterating over 1000,000 and unlimited number of records is fun" - Nobody, ever.

+Code specific example bellow require laravel > v5.0.

 ### Example 1 using cursor with fractal